neolutin/test-hashicorp-vault/README.md

 * Deployment of the vault configuration on this VM

 # Todo
-* Fix the auto-unseal from Azure
+* Make the CI Reentrant (actions after vault operator init)
 * Hardenning
   * Segregate app usage (only one is used)
   * Connect from github to Azure vault to get sensitive data